 Free Makerspaces provide cheap opportunities for creativity and invention!

-If you’re a creator (or an aspiring creator) of any kind, then you need to know about Makerspaces!
+If you’re a creator (or an aspiring creator) of any kind, or just like to understand how things work, then you need to know about Makerspaces!
 Epic Makerspaces are being added to library systems across the US.
 These elite, state-of-the-art innovation centers feature high-tech equipment specifically for public use.
 Several branches offer 3D printers, milling machines, soldering stations, recording studios, green-screen video studios, video editors and even printing presses!

 These spaces usually offer classes to help you learn how to use the equipment.
 In most cases, access to the Makerspace is free.
 However, there may be a small cost for whatever materials you use.